Anaheim, CA

 While the APD has invested some effort to address demand over the years (particularly in the 1990s), the vast majority of their resources have been devoted to arresting prostituted women.
 Anaheim arrested nearly the same number of men and women for prostitution offenses in the 1990s, but since 2000 the balance has since shifted toward arresting mostly women.
 In 2010, more than 80 percent of prostitution arrests by the Anaheim Police Department were of women and girls.

-Police and others in the community acknowledge that arrested prostituted women accomplishes little, aside from showing community members who complain about prostitution they are doing “something.”
-They also acknowledge that targeting demand is a more promising strategy.
-However, they say they conduct fewer reverse stings because the operations are more labor-intensive, and they say they have fewer female officers that can serve as effective decoys.
+Police and others in the community acknowledged that arresting prostituted women accomplished little, aside from showing community members who complained about prostitution they were doing “something.”
+They also acknowledged that targeting demand was a more promising strategy.
+However, they said they conduct fewer reverse stings because the operations are more labor-intensive, and they have fewer female officers that can serve as effective decoys.
 Police departments often exchange undercover investigators since the problems of becoming known as police officers to a local community of criminals is common to many offenses, not just prostitution (e.g., drug trafficking, auto theft and burglary rings), so a lack of female decoys is an easily surmountable challenge.

-In September 2014, the Anaheim City Council announced it would begin posting the names of convicted johns online.
-Although sex buyers arrested in greater Orange County were already subject to shaming through the Orange County District Attorney’s Office, the identities of johns arrested in Anaheim were not disclosed as the city is the only community in the county that prosecutes its own criminal misdemeanors (i.e., solicitors are not processed through the OCDA).
-As such, this announcement marks the first time johns convicted in the city will be subject to shaming.
-According to media reports, “Anaheim officials said they do not plan to list the names of convicted prostitutes and pimps [on the website], citing a theory of supply and demand: if the shaming ordinance prevents johns from soliciting sex acts, then prostitutes will take their business elsewhere.”
+In September 2014, the Anaheim City Council announced it would begin posting the names of convicted sex buyers online.
+Although sex buyers arrested in greater Orange County were already subject to identity disclosure through the Orange County District Attorney’s Office, the identities of sex buyers arrested in Anaheim were not disclosed as the city is the only community in the county that prosecutes its own criminal misdemeanors (i.e., solicitors are not processed through the OCDA).
+As such, this announcement marked the first time sex buyers convicted in the city would be subject to identity disclosure.
+According to media reports, “Anaheim officials said they do not plan to list the names of convicted prostitutes and pimps [on the website], citing a theory of supply and demand: if the identity disclosure ordinance prevents sex buyers from soliciting sex acts, then prostitutes will take their business elsewhere.”

 Key Partners